davidmoten/big-sorter/README.md

 * Easy to use builder
 * Single threaded
 * Sorts one billion integers from a file to a new file in 444s
+* Serialization helpers for
+  * lines of strings
+  * Java IO Serialization
+  * DataInputStream base
-* Serialization helpers for lines of strings, Java IO Serialization, DataInputStream based, and fixed length records
+  * fixed length records
+  * CSV
 * Serialization customizable

 ## Algorithm